johnandersen777/johnandersen777.github.io/content/posts/chadig.md

   - https://www.newsandsentinel.com/opinion/local-columns/2021/04/recognizing-a-god-with-no-name/
   - https://www.quora.com/What-is-the-meaning-of-the-saying-God-has-no-name

+## Books which say the same thing

+Please consider reading the following books, we will gladly send you a copy if you can't find them at your local library:

+- The Tao of Wu by RZA
-## "The Book" by Alan Watts
+- "The Book" by Alan Watts

-If none of this makes any sense, please just read Alan Watts instead, he wrote "The Book", it's well worth a read.